czbiohub/covidtracker_notes/submission_rejection/README.md

 ### GISAID

 Behind the scene, GISAID runs the submitted genomes through [CoVsurver](https://www.gisaid.org/epiflu-applications/covsurver-mutations-app/).
-When a frameshift is detected (word `FRAMESHIFT` in the comment column), the submitter is notified and confirmation of the frameshift will be requested for quality control.
+When a frameshift is detected (word `FRAMESHIFT` in the comment column), the submitter is notified, and confirmation of the frameshift will be requested for quality control.
 Sometimes GISAID will send the comment together with notification to the submitter.
 But when they don't, the users can run CoVsurver themselves and the error report can be found in the `query summary report` file on the very bottom of the CoVsurver result page (keep scrolling).
 If this tool gets busy and hangs, try a different time of the day (afternoon is better and smaller batches of < 200 genomes are better).
 Sometimes the comment looks like `Insertion of 11 nucleotide(s) found at refpos 27850 (FRAMESHIFT).
 NS7b without BLAST coverage.
 Stretch of NNNs.` but the only part that matters for submission is the frameshift.
 Knowing the number of base pairs of insertion or deletions that's causing the frameshift and the genomic position of the frameshift is critical in evaluating and fixing them.

 ==============================